 - Making your nursery or school accident compensation claim

-- The compensation amounts you might expect from a school or nursery accident – Updated July 2021
+- The compensation amounts you might expect from a school or nursery accident – Updated October2021

 - Why choose us to help you with your nursery or school compensation claim?

-- Get in touch for free expert advice and information about how to start your claim for compensation
+- Get in touch for free expert advice and information about how to start your nursery accident claims for compensation